|The United Provinces|

 1 Population of the United Provinces

 The population of the United Provinces in the early 18th century is estimated at two million.
 About one million lived in Holland.
 Smaller populations lived in the other six provinces and the so-called 'Generaliteitslanden'.
-On account of this population figure the United Provinces would have been a minor power, but its extreme wealthy made the United Provinces a major power in politics as well as culture.
+On account of this population figure the United Provinces would have been a minor power, but its extreme wealth made the United Provinces a major power in politics as well as culture.

 2 Wealth in the United Provinces